Virtual Cohort #1 (Wednesdays): 6/14, 6/28, 7/12, 7/26 - SOLD OUT!

 Registrants participate in up to 2.5 hours of in-class instruction each meeting that includes team projects and discussions.
 Classes meet every other week.
 Between meetings, registrants will be expected to complete 1-2 hours of real-world challenges and research to help enhance their learning experience.

-Tuition for the Employer Relations Academy is $350 per person + the Eventbrite processing fee.
+Tuition for the Employer Relations Academy is $495 per person + a processing fee.

 The experience I had with Career Vogue provided me a solid step-by-step process to becoming a better job developer and career services professional.
 I would recommend this training to any new job developer or career services professional.